-U.S. dollar weakness at the end of March and a more dovish Fed have led to a rebound in commodity prices.
-So has increased economic stability in China, though it has yet to do the major restructuring necessary.
-Oil prices have rebounded, but to the extent this rebound was driven by the possibility of an OPEC "freeze," it is likely to be temporary.
+U.S. dollar weakness at the end of March, a more dovish Fed, and increased economic stability in China have led to a rebound in commodity prices, although China still has long-term structural challenges to address.
+Oil prices have rebounded, but to the extent this rebound was driven by the possibility of an OPEC production "freeze," it is likely to be temporary.
 Global central banks continue with very loose monetary policy, which should benefit macro-oriented strategies and those that depend on market volatility.
 Credit-based strategies, which suffered earlier this year, have generally performed well recently, as higher commodity prices reduced the number of expected bankruptcies.